Economic activities of the Iranian Revolutionary Guard Corps: Food Chain Supply Problems and the IRGC.

 The Islamic Revolutionary Guard Corps (IRGC) plays a significant role in Iran's economy and particularly in Iran's food supply chain.
 The IRGC has strategically diversified its operations beyond military and defense industries into critical sectors such as agriculture, construction, telecommunications, and energy.
 This expansion aligns with Iran's "resistance economy" policy to achieve self-reliance and mitigate the impacts of international sanctions.
 The IRGC's economic reach extends to major agricultural and infrastructural projects.
-Through its engineering arm, Khatam al-Anbia Construction Headquarters (GHORB), the IRGC has become one of the largest contractors in Iran, securing significant government projects, including those related to agriculture and water management.
+Through its engineering arm, Khatam al-Anbiya Construction Headquarters (GHORB), the IRGC has become one of the largest contractors in Iran, securing significant government projects, including those related to agriculture and water management.
 This dominance enables the IRGC to control large segments of Iran's economy, often sidelining private firms through preferential access to state contracts.
 The IRGC's expansion into food supply and agriculture is part of a broader trend of militarization of Iran's economy.
 The IRGC uses its influence to manage critical supply chains, including food, which allows it to stabilize and control internal markets, particularly in times of crisis or under sanctions.
 This move not only supports their logistical needs but also strengthens the IRGC's economic and political leverage within the country.

 The IRGC has increasingly involved itself in Iran's agricultural sector to boost domestic production and enhance food security.
 This involvement is intended to support Iran's resistance economy, a policy emphasizing reduced dependency on imports and bolstering internal production capacities.
 The IRGC's Chief Commander stated that their forces had entered agriculture to promote self-sufficiency, prioritizing using local technologies and products over foreign alternatives ("Top General Praises Iran's Self Sufficiency - Tehran Times," 2021).